GitHub

 During GitHub authorization, you choose:

-- All repositories — Full access to everything
+- All repositories — Access to everything in your account

 - Selected repositories — Only specific repos

-You can change this in GitHub settings later.
+You can change this in your GitHub settings later.

 Best practices

-Start read-only.
-Begin with workflows that only read (list repos, commits, PRs).
-Add write capabilities later.
+Start with read-only access.
+Begin with workflows that only read data (list repos, view commits and PRs).
+Add write capabilities after testing.

-Use approval-required for writes.
-Any workflow that can create commits or PRs should require approval.
+Use approval-required for changes.
+Any workflow that creates commits or pull requests should require your approval.

 Limit repository access.
-Only grant access to repos the workflow actually needs.
+Only grant access to the repos your workflows actually need.

 Troubleshooting